-The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.
+The Maple Ridge Lapidary Club puts on a Rock and Gem Show in Pitt Meadows or Maple Ridge each year on the last weekend in February.

-In 2023 the Maple Ridge Lapidary Club had an event on the weekend of February 25th and 26th.
+In 2024 the Maple Ridge Lapidary Club has an event on the weekend of February 24th and 25th.

 Maple Ridge Lapidary Rock and Gem Show

-The Gem Show is a “free event” with admission by donation.
-It’s a fundraising event for the Maple Ridge Lapidary Club which celebrated its 61st show in 2019.
+The Gem Show is typically a “free event” with admission by donation.
+It’s a fundraising event for the Maple Ridge Lapidary Club.
 (Note: “Lapidary” is a noun or adjective that means “related to gems, stones and the art of cutting, polishing and engraving of stones.”)

 What to Expect